project-koku/koku/docs/source/aws_provider.rst

 Enabling AWS Notifications
 **************************
-In order to make data available as early possible AWS can send a notification to Koku when it writes or updates cost and usage data.
+In order to make data available as early as possible AWS can send a notification to Koku when it writes or updates cost and usage data.
 In order to enable the notification capability you will need to create an SNS topic, alter the topic policy, and create a subscription then update the S3 bucket created above to generate events when changes occur.

 Creating an SNS Topic
 ---------------------